 But that’s not the only way to study as a family!
 Check out the Family Spanish Program from the Intercultura Costa Rica Spanish Schools geared towards families that want to study Spanish together.
-You should also check out Spanish Abroad, Inc., which offers family programs in Antigua, Guatemala and Playa del Carmen, Mexico, as well as summer language camps for kids in Spain.
 Get your passports ready!

 Additionally, giving your children (and yourself) the gift of fluency in a second language will have benefits that will last a lifetime!